HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 And it is found that 57% of mobile pages have 0 KB of unminified JS whereas 18% of those have 0-10 kilobytes of unminified JS.

-The first party vs. third party analysis in this case shows that 82% of the average mobile page's unminified JS bytes actually come from first-party scripts.
+The first-party vs. third-party analysis in this case shows that 82% of the average mobile page's unminified JS bytes actually come from first-party scripts.

 {{ figure_markup(
   image="average-unminified-js-bytes.png",